tronsgaard/songpipe/docs/how_songpipe_works.md

 calibration_set.trace_orders()
 calibration_set.normalize_flat()
 ```
-_Note: ThAr Calibrations are handled more explicitly (see runscripts), and then packaged back into the `CalibrationSet`._
+_Note: ThAr Calibrations are handled more explicitly than this (see runscripts), and then packaged back into the `CalibrationSet`._

 The `MultiFiberCalibrationSet` is a subclass of `CalibrationSet`, designed to handle the SONG-Australia setup.
 A `MultiFiberCalibrationSet` links to a normal `CalibrationSet` for each fiber, such that it can use the individual order trace and extract the two interlacing spectra into separate output files.